dotnet/AspNetCore.Docs/aspnetcore/tutorials/publish-to-azure-webapp-using-vs.md

 ![Publish dialog: Settings panel:Save](publish-to-azure-webapp-using-vs/_static/pp_settings.png)

 Click **Publish**.
 Visual Studio publishes your app to Azure.
-When the deployment completes, the app is opened in a browser.
+When the deployment completes.

 ![Last step](publish-to-azure-webapp-using-vs/_static/pp_publish.png)

+The app is opened in a browser.
+Register a new user and log in as the new user to validate the database deployment and run-time connection.

 ### Update the app